 Blocked gutters and lack of downspouts

-If your gutters and downspouts are clogged or not draining away from the house you may have found the issue for moisture in your basement.
+If your gutters and downspouts are clogged or not draining away from the house, you may have found the issue of moisture in your basement.
 That water coming off your roof will run right back down the side of your basement walls and into the ground in a larger quantity.

-This is because the size of your home is displacing all that water to the edges of the house.
+This is because your home’s size is displacing all that water to the edges of the house.
 This will cause the water to seep down into the soil and leak through the concrete walls.
 This can make already saturated soil worse.

 This extra water can cause hydrostatic pressure and create cracks in your basement walls and push the water up through the cracks in your basement floor and concrete walls.

-Add to the fact that if you are going through a wet season, the water table may be unusually high already and combine with this with the extra water it can start coming into the house.
+Add to the fact that if you are going through a wet season, the water table may be unusually high already, and combined with this with the extra water, it can start coming into the house.

 How to fix blocked gutters and downspouts

-To fix this issue you want to make sure you have unclogged your gutters and that your downspouts are leading the water far enough away from your house.
+To fix this issue, you want to make sure you have unclogged your gutters and that your downspouts and drain pipes are leading the water far enough away from your house.

-Exterior drainage is a key part to avoiding moisture in your basement.
-Inspect your gutters and drain pipes and remove any blockages.
-This combined with proper drainage should ensure that the water is moved away from your house efficiently when rain falls.
+Exterior drainage is a key part of avoiding moisture in your basement.
+Inspect your gutters, drain pipe, and any other piping removing water from around the house (Big O, etc…) then remove any blockages.
+This, combined with proper drainage, should ensure that the water is moved away from your house efficiently when rainfalls.